forbidden-game/forbidden-game.github.io/about.md

 - Discuss technology trends and their implications
 - Offer tutorials and guides for fellow developers

-## My Expertise

-I have experience in various areas of software development, including:
-- Web development (frontend and backend)
-- System design and architecture
-- Database design and optimization
-- DevOps and deployment strategies
-- Performance optimization
-- Code quality and testing

 ## Let's Connect

 I believe in the power of knowledge sharing and community collaboration.
 Feel free to reach out if you: